akdavid/akdavid/README.md

 - 👋 Hi, I’m @akdavid
-- 👀 I’m interested in Condensed Matter Physics.
+- 👀 I’m PhD in Condensed Matter Physics.
-- 🌱 I’m currently learning cool stuffs on chiral Andreev edge states.
+- 🌱 I’m currently learning cool stuffs on deep learning.

 <!---
 akdavid/akdavid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.